Flip Skateboards: Cheech and Chong graphic

-In 2012, Flip released an advertisement entitled "Legalized!", referring to the official licensing that the company had secured for a Cheech & Chong (comedy duo, Cheech Marin and Tommy Chong) graphic that had been used, thus far, for a Penny signature model.
+In 2012, it was initially released in the 90s Flip released an advertisement entitled "Legalized!", referring to the official licensing that the company had secured for a Cheech & Chong (comedy duo, Cheech Marin and Tommy Chong) graphic that had been used, thus far, for a Penny signature model.
 Rowley explained in 2009:

 Tom loved Cheech and Chong for obvious reasons.
 He’s had a bunch of rad ones that he’s brought to Flip.
 But that one, along with the mushroom board, is probably the most iconic.
 We winged it at first, then eventually they found out.
 Cheech Marin was rad enough to continue letting us make the board as long as he got some royalties.
 So we actually still pay him on a monthly basis.
 Cheech Marin has been on the Flip payroll since 2000.

 The text in the 2012 advertisement read: "The officially approved (and legally licensed this time!)
 Cheech and Chong Tom Penny boards are back.", and in 2009, Rowley stated, "It came out in ’96 and is still one of our best-selling boards today."